mikael-s-persson/templight/README.md

 The debugger is enabled by the templight option `-debugger`, and it supports the following additional templight options:

  - `-ignore-system` - Ignore any template instantiation located in system-includes (-isystem), such as from the STL.
+ - `-blacklist=<file>` - Specify a blacklist file that lists declaration contexts (e.g., namespaces) and identifiers (e.g., `std::basic_string`) as regular expressions to be ignored by the debugger.
+Every line of the blacklist file should contain either "context" or "identifier", followed by a single space character and then, a valid regular expression.

 **NOTE**: Both the debugger and the profiler **can be used together**.
 Obviously, if compilation is constantly interrupted by the interactive debugger, the time traces recorded by the profiler will be meaningless.
 Nevertheless, running the profiler during debugging will have the benefit of recording the history of the template instantiations, for later review, and can also record, with reasonably accuracy, the memory consumption profiles.